Static Code Analysis: Everything You Need to Know

 Static Analysis vs. Dynamic Analysis

-Static and dynamic code analysis are both processes that help you detect defects in your code.
-The difference lies in what stage of the development cycle the analysis is performed.
+Static and dynamic code analysis are processes that help you detect defects in your code.
+The difference lies in the stage of the development cycle in which the analysis is performed.

 Dynamic analysis identifies issues after you run the program (during unit testing).